omayma-nabil/deep-rl-autonomous-vehicle-safety/README.md

 - Lane-keeping issue: The agent does not consistently maintain its position within the driving lane, indicating that it has not fully learned stable lateral control.

+## 4. Future work
+- Add an obstacle detector and a lane crossing detection system.
+- Increase the complexity of the environment, by integrating elements such as traffic, pedestrians, cyclists and varied weather conditions.
+- Use sensor fusion, such as camera and LiDAR, applying algorithms such as NCNN to improve detection accuracy.
+- Evaluate modeling in various maps vicii c est que j ai propser dans mon rapport.